dr0nn1/faceitFinder/README.md

 # faceitFinder

-CLI program that finds matches where you met a player
+CLI program that can be used to search for matches where two players have met